 In fact, for my first-ever marathon I turned up at the start line with only 3 months of specific training.

-On the day, I was strong until around the 35km mark, then hit the wall in extraordinary style, and managed to pull my feet over the finish line in just under four hours.
+On the day, I was strong until around the 35km mark, then hit the wall in extraordinary style, and managed to pull my feet over the finish line.

 But as soon as I stopped running, I was limping.
 For the next few days, I could barely get up and down the stairs.